nicowilliams/nymity/README.md

 UName\*It was an object-oriented, "network" (meaning "graph") database that existed from c.
 1996 through c.
 2001.
 I worked at the only customer that deployed it in production, and my then employer got source code when the vendor closed shop.
 I became the maintainer of UName\*It, so I know it well, and I miss it.

-This will be a proof of concept at least, and perhaps functional enough to actually make it usable in production.
+This will be a proof of concept at least, and perhaps functional enough to actually make it usable in production, but at any rate it will be puer SQL and PlPgSQL.
+No Python, no Java, no Go, no Rust, etc.  Perhaps a tiny bit of C to create a dynamic data type for PostgreSQL (this is easy to do, though I've not yet figured out how to index it correctly; the alternative is to use PostgreSQL's `JSONB` type).
+In particular Nymity will not be a full-fledged system by itself -- others might add a RESTful server, or perhaps use [PostgREST](https://postgrest.org), a UI, etc.

 All work on Nymity's implementation at this time is pending approval from `$WORK`'s Legal.